FlickerSoul/universe.observer/pages/posts/2025/swift-package-cxx-introp/index.md

 ## Our Own C++ Library

 Suppose I'm using the external library and develop my own C/++ library that will be used in my Swift code.
-Unforetunately, Swift Package Manager doesn't allow you to mix languages in one target, so we will create a separate target just for our C/++ code.
+Unfortunately, Swift Package Manager doesn't allow you to mix languages in one target, so we will create a separate target just for our C/++ code.
 In this example, we create a `MathUtilsCxx` C++ target, and use them in our `MathUtils` Swift target.